-Moms of new babies don’t have a ton of spare time to sit around and pump breast milk, so it can be a struggle when it takes 30 minutes or more to feel “empty.”
-The good news is that there are some things that you can try to speed up pumping breast milk when pumping seems to take forever!
-Here are 11 ways to pump breast milk faster.
+New parents don’t have a lot of extra time to sit around and pump breast milk, so it can be a struggle when it takes 30 minutes or more to feel “empty.”
+The good news is that there are some things that you can try to speed up pumping breast milk when it seems to take forever!
+Here are 12 ways to pump breast milk faster.

 This post may contain affiliate links, which means that if you click through and make a purchase, I’ll be compensated at no additional cost to you.
 I only recommend products I love!
 More info here.